scottshambaugh/trackball/README.md

 # Trackball.js

 A virtual trackball controller for 3D rotations with multiple rotation methods.

-Perfect for manipulating 3D objects in web applications.
+Inspired by https://github.com/rawify/Trackball.js, but with additional options for different virtual trackball methods.

 ## Features
-- Multiple rotation methods (trackball, arcball, azimuth/elevation)
+- Multiple rotation control methods
-- Touch support
 - Smooth animations
-- Customizable behavior
 - Easy integration with Three.js and other 3D libraries

 ## Installation